-Feline osteoarthritis is one of the most common degenerative joint diseases in cats, and yet more owners don’t know what this disease really is, how common it is, what the causes are and the potential treatments.
-90% of cats over the age of 10% develop join disease, so if you have an older kitty - do read up!
+Feline osteoarthritis is one of the most common degenerative joint diseases in cats.
+In fact, 90% of cats over the age of 10 develop some kind of join disease.
+Scary numbers!
+If you have an older kitty – read up and learn more about feline osteoarthritis right now.

 Feline osteoarthritis is a progressive type of a joint disease that causes pain and inflammation in cat’s synovial joints.
 The term osteoarthritis is often mixed up with “degenerative joint disease” or “DJD”.
 DJD is a broader term and includes all degenerative disorders affecting all types of joints.
 Osteoarthritis refers to the degenerative disorder of synovial joints only (Bennett, 2008).